-Business planning development in coronavirus reality.
-Milestones of recovery
+Business planning development under coronavirus conditions

 Like every crisis, the coronavirus disease pandemic had a beginning, has a middle, and will have an end.
 This is not like a movie, however, where you know the running time before you buy your ticket.
 There are a lot of scenarios of the coronavirus pandemic spread, but no one knows which of them will exactly play out.

 COVID-19 is presenting major challenges to people and organizations worldwide.
 As governments consider new rules and policies trying to protect their citizens, business leaders are also managing the crisis on behalf of their employees, customers, and stakeholders, preparing for the new normal, by considering the capabilities they’ll need in order to emerge stronger on the other side of the coronavirus outbreak.

 In order to reach the safe shores and recover from negative COVID-19 pandemic impact, CEOs have to find the right balance between the dangers of coronavirus and work their business and employees have to do.